 You will also need to pay the fee when you apply.
 If you prefer, you can use our secure online payment system.

 After you have submitted the application, you will need to contact our Building Control team to arrange a time for us to visit the site and inspect the completed work.

 Once we have inspected the work, we will tell you if you need to make any changes to comply with the building regulations.

 At this point, you may decide that you want to proceed with the application and carry out any work that we have said you need to do, or you may want to return it to its original state.
 Even if you choose not to proceed with the application, your application fee is not refundable.

-For more information or advice, you can contact our Building Control team using the contact details on this page.
+For more information or advice, you can contact our building control team using the details below.